gpigna0/shimmer/README.md

 ### Auto

-The main feature of this utility is the ability to control the screen using an ambient light sensor.
+The main feature of this utility is the ability to control the device using an ambient light sensor.
 To access this functionality _*shimmer*_'s daemon must be running.
 Start the daemon with `shimmer daemon`.
 After this you can use `shimmer auto` to control the state of auto brightness